mlstyszynski/techfest/README.md

 The same evpn configuration is to be used at spine2,leaf1/leaf2, leaf3/leaf4

-##### `L1-task6`: provision a global route-target community target:1:9999 (at all leafs) and target:1:8888 at spine1/spine2 at the default-switch EVI
-                  This is for the purpose of the AD EVPN-route type-1 dedicated global target community
+##### `L1-task6`: provision a global route-target community target:1:9999 (at all leafs) and target:1:8888 at spine1/spine2 at the default-switch EVI.
+This is for the purpose of the AD EVPN-route type-1 dedicated global target community.
+Make sure it's also part of the import policy statement MY-FAB-IMP-POLICY.

 ###### Leaf1 EVPN T1-route route route-target global EVPN Auto-Discovery dedicated route-target community.
 Same to be enabled at leaf2/leaf3/leaf4
 ```